j-river1/LandscapeCoffeeYield/README.md

 | WorldView-2      | 46cm (panchromatic), 1.8m (multispectral) | Varies, typically several days | Commercial (DigitalGlobe), operated by Maxar Technologies |
 | WorldView-3      | 31cm (panchromatic), 1.24m (multispectral) | Varies, typically several days | Commercial (DigitalGlobe), operated by Maxar Technologies |

-Feel free to use this in your GitHub README, and if you need any further adjustments or have additional details to include, let me know!